MaayanLab/prismexp/README.md

 The choice of clusters will impact the overall quality of gene function predictions.
 The predictions improve proportional to the log of the number of clusters.
 Adding more clusters will increase the runtime of the algorithm.
 If possible we recommend 200-300 clusters.
 Beyond 300 clusters improvements are marginal.

+This is the first step of PrismExp.
+We first identify N = cluster_numer clusters of samples for the ARCHS4 gene expression.
+We then limit each cluster to maximally sample_count = 5000 samples.
+After normalizing the gene expression PrismExp computes the pairwise correlation of genes in each cluster resulting in N correlation matrices.

 ```python
 import urllib.request
 import prismx as px